 - Reappointments are based on the member’s involvement, contribution and ability to participate.

-- You can access our online application system to apply April 20-May 16.
+- Our 2021 application season closed.
+We typically recruit committee volunteers in April/May.
 We promote recruitment through numerous digital communications each spring so be sure you’re opted in to receive information from NAPNAP.
 Applicants may only apply for one national committee.
 NAPNAP reserves the right to consider applicants for a different committee position based upon the expertise and experience of the applicant.

 The Continuing Education committee is recruiting for four vacancies for 2021-2024.